BruceChanJianLe/arch-install/README.md

 # Arch Install

-> This repository demonstrates steps to install Arch Linux alongside with Ubuntu...the hard way!
+> This repository demonstrates steps to install Arch Linux alongside with Ubuntu...the easy way!

-> First ensure that you have installed Ubuntu on your system, and then you can follow the steps below.
+Prerequisite:
+- Installed Ubuntu
+- A free partition

 ## Wi-Fi